hobbiton-technologies/CodingAssessments/README.md

 1. Summary report: summary of all transactions made by the user including total deposits and total withdraws.
 2. Detailed report: breakdown of all transactions made by the user including date, and amount of each transaction.
 3. Balance report: breakdown of the user's current balance including total deposits and total withdraws.
-4. Summary report: a report that shows the total number of transactions made per day,week,month,year.
+4. Summary report: a report that shows the total number of transactions made per day,week,month,year filter by a date range.
-5. Summary report: a report that shows the total number of transactions made by the user per day,week,month,year.

 #### Transactions Table Schema:
 table: transactions